-ScreenPoint is looking for an enthusiastic and skilled software engineer.
+ScreenPoint Medical is looking for an enthusiastic and skilled software engineer.
 You’ll be part of a highly motivated and collaborative group of researchers and software engineers with experience in breast imaging, artificial intelligence, algorithm development and clinical research who work closely together in an informal atmosphere.

 In this position, you will be responsible for building and maintaining the software and services to effectively bring our AI solutions into clinical practice.
 This includes understanding complex hospital workflows needs, optimal computation and visualization of our machine learning results, as well as designing, implementing and deploying a variety of services that will be used to effectively test and validate our products.